 The most effective way to manage trip-extension requests is to craft an agile travel policy that anticipates such demands.
 Your company travel policy needs to educate employees about the legal responsibilities and personal liabilities they take on when they decide to vacation following a business trip.
 Corporations can clearly define which expenses they’ll subsidize and which employees will have to cover out of pocket.

 Greasing the gears of progress with a better travel system can make bleisure far more manageable for everyone involved.
 If your booking tool helps your employees find cost-saving fares, then they might be more apt to make budget-friendly requests.

 Try to make your pre-trip authorization process straightforward so that it doesn’t represent an excessive burden.
-Trondent’s pre-trip authorization platform allows you set the tone with as many rules as you need to accommodate the way your employees travel.
+Trondent’s pre-trip authorization platform, Authorizer PRO, allows you set the tone with as many rules as you need to accommodate the way your employees travel.

 Letting your employees integrate bleisure into their normal trip planning activities could be the simplest way to keep them happy.
 By utilizing more robust travel management solutions that can easily manage bliesure trip requests, you can streamline business travel programme.
 To get started, talk to a Trondent expert today.